lakenen/view-school/exercises/10-viewer-configs/README.md

 - create, `load()`,  and return a viewer instance with the following configuration:
   + enable text selection
   + enable click + drag
+  + set initial zoom to fit the document to the height of the viewport
   + use "horizontal" layout

 Put your javascript solution in `draggy-viewer.js` in [this project's directory](/open/10-viewer-configs).